About the Program

 Do you enjoy explaining your work, and science in general, to non-scientist friends more than you like working in the lab?

-The women and men who popularize science enjoy a career that never loses its zing.
-They stay in close touch with cutting-edge science, often by visiting the world's leading scientists in their labs or in the field.
-Science writers choose from a growing list of career options: online or print journalism; staff writing at university news offices, federal agencies, national labs, museums, and zoos; and multimedia work on the Internet and in radio.
+The women and men who popularize science enjoy a career that satisfies their intellectual restlessness.
+They report on science trends, discoveries, personalities, and policies, often from the lab or in the field.
+Science writers choose from myriad career options: online or print journalism; staff writing at university news offices, federal agencies, national labs, museums, and zoos; and multimedia work on the Internet and in radio.

 The science writing program at UC Santa Cruz has produced professional science writers since 1981.
-The program is one academic year long, with internships throughout the school year and the following summer.
-It focuses entirely on practical training through classroom work and diverse internships, and it's the only graduate science writing program in the nation that requires a degree in science and experience in research.
+The program is one academic year long, focusing entirely on practical training through rigorous coursework and diverse internships.
+It's the only graduate science writing program in the U.S. that requires a degree in science and experience in research.